Your checked baggage allowance is dependent on the fare category you purchase for your itinerary

 For passengers connecting to Flybe services, not operated by Loganair, the luggage allowance is anything up to 40kgs however Flybe's own baggage charges for the carriage of luggage will apply for the onward flight.

-For passengers connecting to a Flybe service with a Plus ticket
+For passengers connecting to a Flybe service with a All in ticket

 the greater luggage allowance of 40kgs will apply.
 Please see www.flybe.com